 NAELA leads in inspiring and empowering attorneys to enhance the quality of life for the older adults and those with special needs.
 Member attorneys receive a wealth of benefits and support:

 Continuing Legal Education

-As a leading provider of continuing legal education seminars on elder law, NAELA sponsors an annual symposium — usually held in the Spring — and an annual advanced institute — usually held in the Fall.
-Both programs offer practitioners the latest information on elder law topics from tax issues, estate planning, Medicaid and Medicare to practice management.
-In addition, the NAELA Un-Program provides members the opportunity to spend time with each other and brainstorm about issues affecting their practices in an unstructured setting, focusing on small group discussions.
+As a leading provider of continuing legal education seminars on Elder Law and Special Needs Planning, NAELA sponsors an annual symposium and an advanced institute.
+Both programs offer practitioners the latest information on topics including tax issues, estate planning, Medicaid and Medicare and practice management.
+In addition, the NJ NAELA Un-Program provides members the opportunity to brainstorm about state issues affecting their practices in informal small group discussions.

-NAELA members can get the best out of their colleagues by communicating electronically through the NAELA ListServ.
-This service allows members to participate in discussions on substantive issues as well as practice management and development issues, and receive immediate feedback from hundreds of members throughout the country.
+Both the national member and New Jersey State listserv is a valuable service that allows members to participate in discussions on substantive issues as well as practice management and development issues, and receive immediate feedback from hundreds of members throughout the state or country.

 National Elder Law Month

-This unique event gives NAELA members the opportunity to participate in various activities in their local communities, promoting Elder Law.
-By educating the public about elder law attorneys – through seminars, media appearances and elder law clinics – NAELA members gain visibility and credibility in their locales.
-Information is sent to the membership prior to the event on an annual basis.
+NAELA members have a unique opportunity to participate in various activities in their local communities while promoting Elder Law.
+By educating the public about Elder Law and Special Needs Planning, NAELA members gain the visibility and credibility that will enhance their practice.